leandroestrada/theMoviesApp/README.md

 # theMoviesApp
-An iOS app showing a list of the Top Rated Movies with their main info
+An iOS app in Swift showing a list of the Top Rated Movies with their main info

 Pods used:
 - AlamofireObjectMapper;